 Gabriel completed his BSc in Genetics (Honours) and MSc in Pharmacology and Therapeutics at the University of Manitoba.
 His thesis focused on the effects of Resveratrol supplementation in a gestational diabetic pregnancy to determine whether it would prevent adverse outcomes in the offspring.
 His MSc work has been published in the Journal of Physiology.
 After his MSc training, he was hired as a technician in the laboratory of Dr. Vern Dolinsky at CHRIM to further develop his skills and techniques.
 He is very excited to be joining the Thompson lab where he is hoping to learn many more techniques that will further his career as well as help students with their research goals.
 Outside the lab, he enjoys watching TV and soccer, following the news, listening to music, walking, video games, eating good food and hanging out with family and friends.

 Postbaccalaureate student: Jasmine Pipella, BSc

 Jasmine completed her BSc with a major in Biochemistry from the University of Jamestown in June 2021.
-In September, she joined the lab as a Postbac student in the Department of Physiology & Pathophysiology for her lab rotation in PHGY5012.
-Jasmine's project will examine the intersection of ER stress and the Unfolded Protein Response in beta cell senescence using mouse cell line models.
+In September, she joined the lab as a Postbac student in the Department of Physiology & Pathophysiology for two terms of lab rotations in PHGY5012.
+Jasmine's projects examined the intersection of ER stress and the Unfolded Protein Response in beta cell senescence and the impact of senescence on mitochondria using mouse cell line models.